eZanmoto/dock/README.md

 ### Build environment

-The build environment for the project is defined in `scripts/build.Dockerfile`.
+The build environment for the project is defined in `build.Dockerfile`.
 The build environment can be replicated locally by following the setup defined in the Dockerfile, or Docker can be used to mount the local directory in the build environment by running the following:

     bash scripts/with_build_env.sh bash